Left to right: Hayden Yacobucci (Captain), Jacob Leith (Captain), Steve Daniels (Owner), and Dylan Grafe (Operations Manager)

-I started Highliner Lodge and Charters Inc. as a one-man band in 2005.
+I started Highliner Lodge & Charters as a one-man band in 2005.
 Now, we have five captains and we are still growing dramatically.
 It’s not just about me anymore.
 My family, our captains, and our crew have all contributed greatly to our success.

 It Used to Be All About Me